All Episodes

 Breaking news.

-John Mark Carr will not wave extradition.
+John Mark Carr will not waive extradition.

 There is no news.

-All right, back to the uh back to the phones.
+All right, back to the phones.

-Alan Cell Phone, Michigan.
+Alan, Cell Phone, Michigan.

 Nice to have you on the program, sir.